Menu

 Setting

-The classification splits by setting: admitted and community.
+The classification splits by setting into admitted and community.

 Mental health phase of care

-Mental health phase of care is defined as the 'primary goal of care that is reflected in the consumer’s mental health treatment plan at the time of collection, for the next stage in the patient’s care'.
-It reflects the prospective assessment of the primary goal of care, rather than a retrospective assessment.
+Mental health phase of care is assessed by a healthcare professional directly involved in a consumer’s care.
+It is the primary goal of care that is reflected in the consumer's mental health treatment plan.
+The mental health phase of care reflects a prospective assessment of the primary goal of care at the time of collection, rather than a retrospective assessment.

 Age group